Pediatric General Topics

 Molars can be difficult to clean because of their uneven surfaces.
 If the chewing surface of the tooth has deep grooves, it will allow food particles and bacteria to seep in and easily lead to a cavity.
-Ask one of our board certified pediatric dentists about dental sealants.
+Ask one of our pediatric dentists about dental sealants.

 Dental sealants are protective coatings applied to the bite surface of the molars to prevent decay and ultimately prevent the necessity of pulp therapy for your little one.

 A naturally occurring element, fluoride has been shown to have a positive effect on teeth when used topically.
 Because of this, it’s a regulated part of the water supply, and an ingredient in most toothpastes and mouth washes.
 It can also be found in supplements, formulas, and baby food like creamed spinach and infant cereals.

 But how much fluoride should you ingest?
 It turns out, not a lot.
 Too much systemic fluoride, especially as a child, can cause fluorosis or discoloration of the teeth.
 The staining can be as minor as paperwhite spots or dark brown tarry splotches on the teeth.
 To avoid fluorosis, follow the following suggestions from our pediatric dentists:

 - Avoid excessive fluoride supplements unless specifically recommended by your pediatrician or dentist.

 - Use a fluoride free baby tooth cleanser for infants and until your child can spit.

 - Only use a pea-sized amount of toothpaste for 2-5 year olds.

 - Test the water at your house to determine how much fluoride your family is consuming.